myeh/LaCrosseToWundergroundPWS/README.md

 https://itunes.apple.com/us/app/wunderstation-weather-from/id906099986?mt=8

+Dependencies:
+JDK1.7 and Ant in your path

+To Build and Run:
+Modify Config.java with the appropriate account info.
+Just type ant in the base directory.

 Once the binary is created, you can setup a cronjob to run every hour to continually post new data to the Wunderground website.
 */60 * * * * java -jar pws.jar